Search This Site

 External Connections

-There are multiple ways to hook up your media center computer to your home theater system.
+There are multiple ways to hook up your media center computer to build your home theater system.
 The most basic method is to connect the S/PDIF output from the motherboard back panel to your receiver's coax digital input.
 Then connect your DVI video out on either the motherboard or the video card to your TV or projector.

 Everything connected?
 Next we'll install the operating system.